-The Company owns 28 issued patents, including 14 in the United States and 14 others in Europe, Canada, China, India, Japan, and Hong Kong.
+The Company owns 29 issued patents, including 14 in the United States and 15 others in Europe, Canada, China, India, Japan, and Hong Kong.
 These patents will expire beginning in 2023 through 2028, subject to any patent term extensions of the individual patent.
-The Company has 1 patent application pending in the United States and 2 foreign patent applications pending in Europe and Brazil.
+The Company has 2 patent applications pending in the United States and 2 foreign patent applications pending in Europe and the Patent Cooperation Treaty ("PCT") countries.